sabrina-martorelli/BingeBuddies/README.md

 ## Credits

 1. https://developers.google.com/youtube/v3 - With the YouTube Data API, you can add a variety of YouTube features to your application.
 Use the API to upload videos, manage playlists and subscriptions, update channel settings, and more.
-2. https://www.themoviedb.org/ -The API service is for those of you interested in using our movie, TV show or actor images and/or data in your application.
-Our API is a system we provide for you and your team to programmatically fetch and use our data and/or images.
+2. https://www.themoviedb.org/ -The API service is for those of you interested in using movie, TV show or actor images and/or data in your application.
+The API is a system we provide for you and your team to programmatically fetch and use our data and/or images.

 Github handles:
 1. [sanjana-1604](https://github.com/sanjana-1604)